Sterile Processing Technician Career Information

 - Quality assurance

 Sterile processing technicians are entry-level healthcare workers.
-As such, they certainly have the opportunity to grow into more advanced positions.
-But doing so usually requires additional formal training and relevant credentials.
+As such, they certainly have the opportunity to grow into more advanced positions by obtaining additional formal training and relevant credentials.

 What is the Job Outlook for Sterile Processing Technicians?

 With the growing healthcare needs of the aging population, demand should remain high.
-In fact, the employment of medical equipment preparers (which include sterile processing technicians) is expected to grow by 17 percent between 2010 and 2020, which is about as fast as the average for all occupations.*
+In fact, the employment of medical equipment preparers (which include sterile processing technicians) is expected to grow by 17 percent between 2010 and 2020.**

 How Can I Get Started?

-Start by researching the demand for sterile processing technicians in your area.
-Hospitals generally post their available job listings online.
-At the same time, you can explore the formal schooling options that exist.
-This list of sterile processing technician schools is a good place to begin.
-You could soon be providing an invaluable service that ensures the safety of patients and keeps hospitals and surgical centers running.
+Now that you know more about what it takes to become a sterile processing technician, the next step is to find the right training program.
+This list of sterile processing technician schools is a great place to begin!
+By requesting more information, you could soon be providing an invaluable service that ensures the safety of patients and keeps hospitals and surgical centers running smoothly.

 The Occupational Information Network (O*NET), web site last accessed on September 10, 2012.